 A significant difference the ITM program offers compared to most majors is that it is interdisciplinary in nature.
-It has been carefully crafted from existing courses in two departments, the Department of Business and Economics and the Department of Math and Computer Science.
+It has been carefully crafted from existing courses in two departments, the department of Business & Economics and the department of Math and Computer Science.
 The curriculum for this program is the work of a broadly based team of faculty in both departments and a consulting group of six professionals in the field.
-The result is a program consisting of the seven-course business core, eleven courses in information technology, and three prescribed liberal arts courses in the college's integrated studies core.
+The result is a program consisting of the seven-course business core, eleven courses in IT, and three prescribed liberal arts courses in the college's Integrated Studies core.